 In 2010, DZS provided assistance in the largest animal rescue operation in U.S. history, where more than 27,000 animals were seized from an international exotic animal dealer in Texas.
 Many DZS animal care staff worked tirelessly for months, giving countless animals their first-ever touch and expert care, including the basics of clean water, nutritious food, enrichment, kindness and respect.
 More than 1,100 of these animals found sanctuary at the Detroit Zoo, including 696 amphibians of 45 species, many of which can be seen in the National Amphibian Conservation Center.

-Center for Zoo Animal Welfare and Ethics
+Center for Zoo and Aquarium Animal Welfare and Ethics

 Annual CZAWE workshops bring together animal care staff from all over the world to learn best practices, understand animals’ perspectives and experiences, address the challenges captivity imposes on welfare, and develop the skills necessary to assess and improve animals’ overall well-being.
 In 2014, DZS leaders were invited to assess and train animal welfare practices at the three largest zoos in China.
 In 2017, CZAWE co-hosted the 4th International Animal Welfare Symposium at the Detroit Zoo with the World Association of Zoos and Aquariums, a global organization for leading zoos and aquariums.
 The congress brought together 140 of the world’s experts in animal welfare representing accredited zoos and aquariums, regional accrediting associations, academia and animal welfare protection organizations to discuss issues of ethics and the future of zoos and aquariums.